Donearm/awesome-tutorials/README.md

 # Hardware

 * [Modern Microprocessors: a 90-minute guide](http://www.lighterra.com/papers/modernmicroprocessors/) - probably less than 90 minutes though.
 An useful, albeit outdated, guide on how CPUs work internally.
 For when you have no idea what "branch prediction" or "memory hierarchy" are.

+# Software

+* [Github Fork & Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962) - a gist on how correctly fork a project and contribuite to it on Github

 # Computer Science